gmc-code/PC-Python/docs/python/dictionary_methods.rst

 .. py:method:: dict.setdefault(key, default=None)

-    **Description**: Returns the value of the specified key.
+    Returns the value of the specified key.
 If the key does not exist, inserts the key with the specified default value.

 .. code-block:: python